About The Department

-About The Department

 He is an award winning actor, director, producer and designer.
 He is the former Producing Artistic Director of the Covina Center for the Performing Arts and founder of the Young Performer’s Institute and the Workman Arts & Entertainment Academy.
 Miller has been an arts educator and arts advocate for the past 18 years.
 His diverse work includes classroom instruction, staff development, curriculum development, and work as a program consultant throughout Los Angeles County.

 Miller has directed over 80 productions, including the West Coast Premiere of Make Me A Song: The Music of William Finn the Los Angeles Regional Premiere’s of Nijala Sun’s No Child, With Their Eyes: The View from a High School at Ground Zero, Elegies: A Song Cycle and Seussical: The Musical starring Colleen Ballinger.
 As a producer his extensive credits include producing the West Coast Premiere of the Tony Award Winning musical, The Light in The Piazza of which StageScene LA hailed as, “one of the biggest theatrical triumphs of this or any year”.
-He has produced shows starring Tony Award Winners, Emmy Award Winners, and at nearly every major venue in Southern California.
+He has produced and developed shows starring Tony Award Winners, Emmy Award Winners, and at nearly every major venue in Southern California.

 Miller is a member of the Stage Director’s and Choreographer’s Society and an alumnus of Lincoln Center’s Director’ s Lab West and holds a clear CTE Supervisory Credential in Arts, Media and Entertainment.